savyrosea/HR_Employee_Retention/README.md

 ## Cleaning
 ##### This data is from Kaggle and therefore did not require much initial cleaning.
-After I renamed some columns and preformed EDA, I created dummy columns from the categorical salary data to use in my logistic regressiona nd random forest.
+After I renamed some columns and preformed EDA, I created dummy columns from the categorical salary data to use in my logistic regression and random forest.
 ![](https://github.com/savyrosea/HR_Employee_Retention/blob/main/pictures/dummy_var.PNG)